nakiro56/PS1-Attacks/README.md

 # Powershell-attacks
-- Compilation of different techniques that i currently using in my adversary emulation.
+- Compilation of different techniques that i am currently using in my adversary emulation.
 ### To download using powershell:
 - Run windows powershell as an administrator, enter the commands below:
 ```